 Walk in Bathtubs

-As well as durable medical equipment you can get Medicare coverage for prosthetics and also corrective lenses for certain conditions.
-For convenience sake I have listed those items here as well.
+As well as Durable Medical Equipment, you can get Medicare coverage for Prosthetics and also Corrective Lenses for certain conditions.
+For convenience’s sake, I have listed those items here as well.

-Legally Medicare Advantage Plans have to cover everything Medicare Parts A and B cover, but for example they may also cover hearing, vision and dental as well.
+Legally Medicare Advantage Plans, which are run by private companies, have to cover everything Medicare Parts A and B cover, but for example they may also cover hearing, vision and dental, as well.

 Alternating Pressure Pads and Mattresses

 Pressure reducing beds, mattresses, and mattress overlays used to prevent bed sores

 Bed Side Rails